yippie/Salesforce-Renamer/README.md

 2) Do the renames
 ---------------------------------

-i.
-Run the tool options 1-3 in order. ii.
-Rename any custom setting objects and Apex Sharing Reason names manually. iii.
-Run tool option #4
+1. Run the tool options 1-3 in order.
+2. Rename any custom setting objects and Apex Sharing Reason names manually.
+3. Run tool option #4
  * If #4 failes, it can be run again after fixing any issues in the code by editing the files in renamed.zip or in the org.

 3) Post Steps